Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 These recommended tools make it easy to measure the performance of your content marketing initiatives.

-“Databox is an analytics platform that helps you measure business results,” says Daniel Daines-Hutt of AmpMyContent.
+“Databox is reporting software that helps you measure business results,” says Daniel Daines-Hutt of AmpMyContent.
 “Rather than focus on one thing—like in Google Analytics—Databox tracks multiple things and builds them into a custom dashboard.”

 “Right now, we have Databox paired up with a few things, but let me give you an example.”